dr-leo/PyHyphen/README.txt

 3.1 General requirements
 ---------------------------

-PyHyphen works with Python 2.4 or higher, including 3.1.
+PyHyphen works with Python 2.4 or higher, including 3.2.
-There are pre-compiled binaries of the hnj module for win32 and Python 2.4 to 3.1.
+There are pre-compiled binaries of the hnj module for win32 and Python 2.6 to 3.2.
-On other platforms you will need a build environment such as gcc, make and so on.
-PyHyphen is likely to work also with Python 2.3, but this could need some fiddling.
+On other platforms you will need a build environment such as gcc, make

 3.2 Compiling and installing from source
 ----------------------------------------------